 Use Case for DRM Stmesys

-DRM is a prerequisite for streaming Hollywood content
+DRM systems are a prerequisite for streaming Hollywood content

 DRM is a requirement for Hollywood studios for online streaming.
 Any movie streaming service looking to broadcast Hollywood films via OTT has to ensure DRM system for protection of premium content.
 For example, Netflix has been streaming DRM-protected videos in HTML5 since 2014, when the EME spec was first proposed

 UltraViolet and Movies Anywhere are two initiatives by movie studios for users to be able to purchase films across different platforms and yet be able to watch them on the platform of their choice.
 One major issue with DRM is that it creates silos of platforms for users, that users have to navigate.
 Besides such silos also enhance the market power of the streaming platform themselves – if you have bought one film from Amazon Instant Video, you are much more likely to make your second purchase from Amazon Instant video.
 With digital lockers you can purchase it on iTune and still be able to watch on Amazon Video or Google Video.
 Digital lockers are movie studios attempt to create a centralized personal library for users.

 DRM system enables SVOD and TVOD models

 Subscription Video on Demand (SVOD) business model involves giving users access to a large bundle of streaming videos for a monthly fee.
 The feasibility of the SVOD business model is based on the validity of bundle economics.

 In Transactional Video on Demand business model on the other hand users directly purchase the content.
 Because there is no physical goods actually changing hands (and I am not going into the bytes and bits here), users actually purchase a license to the content.
 It is the DRM system that enforces the terms of the license.